yahvya/personal-eagle-framework/README.md

 > PHP small web development framework.

-## Important informations
+## Important information

 **Licence** : License MIT
 > You are free to use the framework in commercial and non-commercial projects.
-> However, creating and selling a modified version of the framework itself or it's documentation - as a competing product - is not permitted.
+> However, creating and selling a modified version of the framework itself or his documentation - as a competing product - is not permitted.
 **Creation date** : 16.03.2023

 ## Team